Skip to main content

 -h, --help help for run

--H, --history string set path of history file (default "$HOME/.opa_history")
+-H, --history string set path of history file (default "$HOME/.enterprise opa_history")

 --ignore strings set file and directory names to ignore during loading (e.g., '.*' excludes hidden files)

---license-key string Location of file containing STYRA_LOAD_LICENSE_KEY
+--license-key string Location of file containing EOPA_LICENSE_KEY

---license-token string Location of file containing STYRA_LOAD_LICENSE_TOKEN
+--license-token string Location of file containing EOPA_LICENSE_TOKEN

 --log-format {text,json,json-pretty} set log format (default json)